ibuetler/p3s-log-aggregation/Tutorial.md

 ```
 First comes the day then the month and year.
 All separated by a "/".
 Afterwards, hours, minutes and seconds separated by a ":".
 The last entry is the timezone which always consists of 4 digits.

 To get the timestamps, it is best to use regex because the timestamp has a very unique structure.
-After, you create two methods: one returns a dicitionary with IP as key and min timestamp as value.
+After, you create two methods: one returns a dictionary with IP as key and min timestamp as value.
 The second method also returns a dictionary but with the max timestamp.

-To be able to compare the time stamps, some theory is still needed:
+To be able to compare the timestamps, some theory is still needed:

-In Python there is a datetime library that creates timestamp objects and makes them comparable.
-An instance of datetime has a member method called strptime.
+In Python there is a DateTime library that creates timestamp objects and makes them comparable.
+An instance of DateTime has a member method called strptime.
 This method allows to parse a string into a timestamp object.
 The method takes two parameters, the first is the string to be parsed into a timestamp object and the second is a pattern of how the string is parsed.
 This example shows how to parse a string in the form of our log file entry into a timestamp object and find the smaller of two timestamps:

 ```python
 from datetime import datetime